4ym3nn/4ym3nn.github.io/content/posts/WorldWideCTF2025/NimYongUn.md

 ```
 wwf{missile_launched_sucessfully_3a34f233}
 ```

 42 characters exactly.
 I fed this back to the original binary and... success!
 No crash, no error message.
 The binary accepted the flag and completed successfully.

+Let me know if you need further style tweaks or want to convert this for another markdown flavor!